The study of social studies promotes and develops civic competency. A civic competent student demonstrates the following attributes:

 Integrative – Units and lessons can draw on ideas from economics, geography, history, political science and the behavioral sciences to increase understanding of an event or concept and the combined elements provides opportunities for students to conduct inquiry, develop and display data, synthesize findings and make judgments.

 Valued Based – Through discussions, debates, use of authentic documents, simulations, and research, students engage in experiences that develop fair mindedness, encourage recognition and serious consideration of opposing points of view, respect for well-supported positions, sensitivity to cultural similarities and differences and a commitment to individual and social responsibility.

 Challenging – Instruction makes use of regular writing and the analysis of various types of documents, such as primary and secondary sources, graphs, charts, and data banks.

 Active – (“hands on” and “minds on”) Students work individually and collaboratively, using rich and varied sources to reach understandings, make decisions, discuss issues and solve problems.

-Coordinator of Social Studies
+Coordinator of Elementary ELA and Social Studies